Working with Arduino

 2. Installing Libraries

-- When installing Arduino libraries, there are typically two methods: Online Installation and Offline Installation.
-If the library installation requires offline installation, you must use the provided library file.
+- When installing Arduino libraries, there are typically two methods: Install Online and Install Offline.
+If the library installation requires Install Offline, you must use the provided library file.

-- For most libraries, users can easily search and install them through the online Library Manager in the Arduino software.
-However, some open-source libraries or custom libraries are not synchronized to the Arduino Library Manager, so they cannot be acquired through online searches.
-In this case, users can only manually install these libraries offline.
+- For most libraries, users can easily search for and install them via the Arduino IDE's online Library Manager.
+However, some open-source or custom libraries are not synchronized to the Arduino Library Manager and therefore cannot be found through online search.
+In this case, users can only install these libraries manually via offline methods.

-- The sample program package for the ESP32-S3-RLCD-4.2 development board can be downloaded from here.
+- The example program package for the ESP32-S3-RLCD-4.2 development board can be downloaded from here.
 The

-Arduino\librariesdirectory within the package already includes all the library files required for this tutorial.
+Arduino\librariesdirectory within the package already contains all the library files required for this tutorial.

 | Library/File Name | Description | Version | Installation Method |